 3 Results and Discussion

-The correlation analysis of the tamarind quality parameters revealed several statistically significant relationships that provide insight into the biochemical and physiological factors governing fruit quality and yield.
+The correlation analysis of the tamarind quality parameters revealed several statistically significant relationships that provided insight into the biochemical and physiological factors governing fruit quality and yield.
 Understanding the interdependence of traits such as Total Soluble Solids (TSS), pH, sugars, and organic acids is crucial for breeding programs aimed at improving tamarind fruit quality.

 3.1 Total Soluble Solids (TSS) and Sugars

-TSS exhibited a strong positive correlation with both reducing sugars (r = 0.73, p < 0.01) and total sugars (r = 0.75, p < 0.01), suggesting that as TSS increases, the sugar concentration in tamarind fruits also rises (Fig.1).
+TSS content in tamarind fruit pulp exhibited a strong positive correlation with both reducing sugars (r = 0.73, p < 0.01) and total sugars (r = 0.75, p < 0.01), suggesting that as TSS increased, the sugar concentration in tamarind fruits also rose (Fig.1).
 This is an essential quality trait since higher sugar content directly influences consumer acceptability, especially in fresh consumption and processed products.
 TSS is often used as a predictor of fruit sweetness, which is consistent with observations in other tropical fruits like mango (Malundo et al., 2001) and strawberry (Basak et al., 2024) where TSS positively correlates with sugar content Selecting for higher TSS levels could therefore improve the sweetness profile of tamarind fruits.

 3.2 pH and Sugars

-The pH displayed a moderate positive correlation with total sugars (r = 0.47, p < 0.05), indicating that fruits with higher sugar content tend to have a slightly lower acidity.
+The pH of tamarind fruit pulp displayed a moderate positive correlation with total sugars (r = 0.47, p < 0.05), indicating that fruits with higher sugar content tend to have a slightly lower acidity.
 However, the relationship between pH and reducing sugars (r = 0.43) was weaker and not statistically significant (Fig.1).
-This suggests that while pH of fruit influences the general flavour perception by moderating acidity, it does not directly affect specific sugar types such as reducing sugars (Anthon et al., 2011).
+This suggests that while the pH of fruit influences the general flavour perception by moderating acidity, it does not directly affect specific sugar types such as reducing sugars (Anthon et al., 2011).
 This trend is similar to other fruit crops where the balance between sweetness and acidity defines the overall flavour profile.
 In tamarind, achieving the right balance between sugars and acids is critical, especially for processing into sauces and concentrates where both flavour components are vital.

 3.3 Non-reducing Sugars and Reducing Sugars

-A significant inverse relationship was observed between non-reducing sugars and reducing sugars (r = -0.64, p < 0.01) (Fig.1).
+A significant inverse relationship was observed between non-reducing sugar content and reducing sugar content (r = -0.64, p < 0.01) (Fig.1).
 This suggests that as tamarind fruits ripen, there is a biochemical conversion of non-reducing sugars (such as sucrose) into reducing sugars (glucose and fructose), a process typical in many fruits during ripening.
-The breakdown of sucrose enhances sweetness and is a key indicator of fruit maturation (Shahood et al., 2020 and Basson et al., 2010).
+The breakdown of sucrose enhances sweetness and is a key indicator of fruit maturation (Basson et al., 2010; Shahood et al., 2020; ).
 This finding highlights the importance of harvest timing, as it influences both the sweetness and textural quality of tamarind fruit.

 3.4 Total Sugars and Reducing Sugars

-Total sugars exhibited a significant positive correlation with reducing sugars (r = 0.7, p < 0.01), demonstrating that reducing sugars contribute substantially to the overall sugar content of tamarind (Fig.1).
+The amount of total sugars exhibited a significant positive correlation with that of reducing sugars (r = 0.7, p < 0.01), demonstrating that reducing sugar content contributed substantially to the overall sugar content of tamarind (Fig.1).
 This mirrors findings in fruits like apples and citrus, where reducing sugars are predominant in shaping the sweetness profile (Drewnowski et al., 2012 and Yıldız et al., 2015).
 In tamarind, these sugars are particularly important as they define the palatability of the fruit, which is crucial for both direct consumption and product development such as jams and candies.

 3.5 Organic Acids: Tartaric Acid and Ascorbic Acid